Master of Arts Spiritual Disciplines & Ministry Practices

 English Program.
 The test must have been awarded within a year of the date a completed application is filled and official test scores must be forwarded directly to the Graduate Studies Enrolment Officer from the testing agency.
 Photocopies of test scores are not acceptable.

 On occasion, a waiver may be granted if there is evidence of four or more years of education in a recognized post-secondary institution in which the language of instruction is English.
 Requests for a waiver must be submitted at the time of application and will be considered on an individual, case-by-case

-basis by the Theology Faculty Council.
+basis by the UCTS Council.
 Appropriate services to assist students in improving their English language capabilities can be arranged through the English Language Program.

 Expected Time to Graduate Two years full-time; four years part-time

 The program requires the equivalent of two years of full-time study (36 credit hours).
 A minimum of 27 credit hours must be taken at the Masters level at The United Centre for Theological Studies (residency requirement).
 The remaining 9 credit hours may be completed at one or more of the Cooperative partners.